swathibhima/CRM---Customer-Relationship-Manager/README.md

 3) Update a Customer
 4) Delete a customer

-This application is deployed in AWS server, here is the link to access and permorm all operations. http://crmapp-env.us-west-1.elasticbeanstalk.com/list-customers.php
+This application is deployed in AWS server, here is the link to access and permorm all operations.<br>

+http://crmapp-env.us-west-1.elasticbeanstalk.com/list-customers.php